 Canva has a long-term commitment to a flexible work model for its employees, following Australian tech colleague Atlassian in embracing remote work.

-The company has called the change part of its “long-term approach to the future of work”, in which it will focus on flexibility and connection and abolish any formal rules on presence in the office.
+The company has called the change part of its "long-term approach to the future of work," in which it will focus on flexibility and connection and abolish any formal office attendance rules.

 The presence?
 A matter of spirit

 Canva said the decision followed internal research, including a survey showing that 79% of its teams say they feel productive working from home, with

 81% say they want to continue to balance face-to-face work with remote work.

 In practice, the company's new policy will not set strict requirements for balancing physical and remote work.

 In attendance?
 At least 8 times a year

 The weight of face-to-face work does not escape even companies like Canva, however.
 It's just balanced differently.
 Very differently.

 The company said it expects to see employees appear in their "nearest Canva hub" at least eight times a year.
 The global approach to team building will also be rethought to adapt to the new weight given to work in the presence.